pippinbarr/combat-at-the-movies/process/to-do.md

 - ~~__NO__ Contemplate two-player idea for all games?
 Player 2 as sled?
 Player 2 as missing woman?
 Player 2 as Balthazar?~~
 - ~~__IT IS THE WAY TO GO__ Try out more detailed instructions (they could potentially even look like Atari style instructions?)~~
 - ~~Escape should go back to the menu~~
+- ~~Add all new instruction styles~~

+- Add side-by-side images as figures for the instructions to fill out the window and add some visual information (especially for people who haven't seen the films, but also as comedy for those who have)
 - Muting problems (SFX carrying over (like tank sfx))
+- Do a "points pass" to see where points can be used expressively
+- Remove final title things as incompatible with the new version of instructions etc.?

 # Citizen Kane (Rosebud)